zydora/zydora.github.io/_posts/2019-12-16-Write-on-the-beginning-of-the-second-year.md

 ---

 Time flies rapidly, especially for the young.
 Meaning and value of life, and relationship, are the things that I would like to treasure most.
+I trust in all that the next 17(20-3) years will be better than the past. :)